What controls star formation in the central 500 pc of the Galaxy?: Discussion

 \subsection{What is driving the turbulence?}

-{While we find that (a combination of) more than one mechanism can be tuned to reach a satisfactory estimate of the SFR in the CMZ, it remains to be determined which mechanism is responsible for inhibiting star formation.
+We find that (a combination of) more than one mechanism can be tuned to reach a satisfactory estimate of the SFR in the CMZ.
+However, it remains to be determined which mechanism is actually responsible for inhibiting star formation.

 Out of the possible explanations listed in \S\ref{sec:summ}, the high turbulent pressure of the CMZ is perhaps the most fundamental.
 Contrary to the possible episodicity of the SFR, or perturbations acting on the cloud scale, it is the only mechanism that works instantaneously, at this moment in time.
-However, attributing the low SFR to turbulence alone is an incomplete argument, because the turbulent energy dissipates on a vertical disc crossing time. {Using the numbers from Table~\ref{tab:prop}, the dissipation rate in the 230-pc integrated CMZ is roughly $5\times10^{-21}~{\rm erg}~{\rm cm}^{-3}~{\rm s}^{-1}$ \citep{maclow04}.
-The dissipation time-scale} is a mere $t_{\rm diss}=2h/\sigma\sim3$~Myr, whereas for the 100-pc ring it is about $0.5$~Myr.
+However, attributing the low SFR to turbulence alone is an incomplete argument, because the turbulent energy dissipates on a vertical disc crossing time. {Using the numbers from Table~\ref{tab:prop}, the dissipation rate in the 230-pc integrated CMZ is roughly $4\times10^{-22}~{\rm erg}~{\rm cm}^{-3}~{\rm s}^{-1}$ \citep{maclow04}.
+The dissipation time-scale} is a mere $t_{\rm diss}=2h/\sigma\sim7$~Myr, whereas for the 100-pc ring it is about $1$~Myr.
 Something is needed to maintain the turbulence.